tochratana/java-challenge/README.md

 # Java

-That's my courses that I have to learn Java from [Udemy](https://www.udemy.com/), so here is a detail about course and exercises.

-## Those are exercise that I have to complete with this course.
+## Those are exercise that I have to complete.

 ### [Expression and Statement](./Day-02-expression-statement/README.md)